josemotta/IoT.Starter.Np2.Core/README.md

 In the world there are tenths billions of  smart devices connected to the Internet right now, including all sizes of computers, tablets, cell phones, smart watches, pagers, etc. The IoT technology expects to double this quantity before 2020, which represents a $6 trillion market to be developed in the next few years.

 IoT development challenges us to behave  differently, compared to current  computing environment, based on human interaction with screen, touch, keyboard and mouse.
 IoT devices should interact directly with nature, processing data in a real time basis.
+The development process is expected to be more complex and may require the proper tools for developers.
+Did you consider buying an oscilloscope for debugging?

+In order to speed up the IoT development, this article introduces a IoT Starter Kit that may help to speed up an IoT initiative.

+<h2>Background</h2>

-Supposing you are trying to become an IoT entrepreneur, how to minimize the risks for IoT initiatives?
+Supposing you are trying to become an IoT entrepreneur, how to minimize the risks for an IoT initiative?
 How to satisfy  users, investors and decision makers that support a brilliant "idea" for an IoT project?
 Some steps may help to reduce the risks:

 - Business Plan
 - Team